GitBADASS/HoshinoApp/README.md

 **📝Development Progress**

+- [x] complete the function of adding a words warehouse
-- [ ] complete the function of adding a words warehouse
+- [ ] complete the function of saving a words warehouse in JSON and showing it
-- [ ] complete the function of saving a words warehouse
+- [ ] complete the function of setting a words warehouse
 - [ ] complete the function of practicing words